-Berklee College of Music is a nonprofit, coeducational institution of higher learning incorporated under General Laws of the Commonwealth of Massachusetts, in the United States.
+Berklee is a nonprofit, coeducational institution of higher learning incorporated under General Laws of the Commonwealth of Massachusetts, in the United States.
 The college is accredited by the New England Association of Schools and Colleges (NEASC) and authorized under U.S. federal law to enroll nonimmigrant students and to train veterans under the G.I.
 Bill of Rights

 Every 10 years, NEASC evaluates Berklee on 11 standards in order to maintain our accreditation: